AlgoAlchemist/Onchain-Grant-Agreements/README.md

 Below we provide a breakdown of some key provisions in the agreement, with tips on how they may be modified depending on the use-case for that particular grant:

+"2.
+Statements of Work. " - This must be included with the contract, and should define the scope of work and the terms of the payments as specifically as possible.
+In particular, the timeline for the work, and the timeline for review and disbursement of tokens, should be clearly specified.
+In case of unexpected circumstances, these timelines may be adjusted in the future with mutual consent.

+"10.
+Ownership of Deliverables and Work Product." - By default, the ownership in the work product is with the company providing the token grant.
+In case of open source work, public goods, or business partnerships, this provision should be changed accordingly.

+"14.
+Rights to Tokens." - In case any portion of tokens are being given in a vested, staked, or otherwise illiquid status, this provision would need to be modified.

+"15.
+Agreement to Terms of Use." - Link to your ToS here is advisable

+"16.
+Independent Contractor." - In most cases this is preferable, however please consult with your advisors on the optimal legal and taxation strategy.

+"III.
+DISPUTE RESOLUTION" - In the future, on-chain dispute resolution and arbitration courts may be included as the first line of dispute resolution, as they are often more convinient when the parties are distributed around the globe.